Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 - **Attorney General:** Margins have shifted from a near-tie in 2016 (Stein +0.6) to a clear Democratic edge in 2024 (Jackson +6.9), as the party consolidates support in growing suburbs and among minority communities in Goldsboro and southern Wake.
 The race has become a bellwether for broader partisan trends, with local issues like public safety and education playing a larger role.
 - **Lt Governor:** The district has flipped between parties, with the Democratic margin growing to 6.2 in 2024 as suburban and minority turnout increased.
 Johnston County’s rapid development and the increasing diversity of Wake’s suburbs have played a key role, while Harnett and rural Wayne remain Republican anchors.
 Down-ballot races increasingly mirror the top of the ticket.
 - **Supreme Court:** Judicial races have been extremely close, with Democratic margins ranging from 0.2 to 4.1 points.
 The results reflect the district’s competitive nature, the impact of high turnout in suburban and minority precincts, and the importance of every vote in a district where partisan control is always up for grabs.
 Local legal issues and candidate backgrounds have also influenced outcomes, making these races especially unpredictable.

+**Key Takeaways**
+- NC-13 is one of North Carolina’s most competitive and rapidly changing districts, with razor-thin margins in every major race since 2008.
+- Explosive suburban growth in Johnston and southern Wake has shifted many precincts from reliably Republican to highly competitive or Democratic.
+- The district’s electorate is a true cross-section: suburban professionals, young families, rural conservatives, and significant Black and Latino communities.
+- Both parties invest heavily in organizing and turnout, making NC-13 a perennial battleground and bellwether for statewide trends.
+- High turnout in suburban and minority precincts is decisive in close elections.

 ---